fulmanp/Very-Simple-Computer--VSC-/pl/tutorial_01.md

 - Decimal numbers.
 - 1 accumulator (internal memory).

 Accumulator is a dedicated memory cell located in CPU.
 Such dedicated memory cells are also called **register(s)**.
 Memory (RAM -- *random access memory*) consist of 10000 cells with numbers (**addresses**) from 0 to 9999.
-A sign-value representation is used to store negative/positive numbers -- when most significant digit is set to 0, the number is positive and negative otherwise (i.e. when different than 0).
+A sign-value representation is used to store negative/positive numbers:

+- when most significant digit is set to 0, the number is positive,
+- when most significant digit is set to 1, the number is negative,
+- the only adimssible representation for zero (`0`) is that with most significant digit set to 0.

 All arithmetic instructions works on signed numbers.

 ## Machine Language and Assembler